Maryland Agency on Aging senior assistance programs.

 The Senior Care Program can help people who are at risk of nursing home placement.
 Senior citizens and the elderly can get assistance from publicly funded and government services.
 If someone can’t qualify for help, then the Area Agencies on Aging Senior Care staff will make arrangements with private non-profit organizations.

-Some of the assistance offered to seniors in Maryland from this care program include financial help for medications, personal care, home delivered meals, adult day care, transportation, medical supplies, respite care, emergency response system, and more.
+Some of the assistance offered to seniors in Maryland from this care program include financial help for medications, personal care, or home delivered meal.
+There may also be adult day care, transportation, medical supplies, respite care, emergency response system, and more.

 Senior centers are a place for people to gather.
 A number of assistance programs, including free and low-cost health screenings, are offered at many Maryland senior centers.
 Some of the services for medical needs may include blood pressure checks, cholesterol, hearing, thyroid, glucose (for diabetes), vision, stroke, osteoporosis, foot and basic health care checks for several types of cancer.
 Pneumonia or Flu shots are often given during the fall months to keep seniors well.
 Other disease prevention and health education seminars and workshops are offered throughout the year.